mblackonline/mblackonline.github.io/_posts/2023-10-26-Unattended Upgrades with Email Notifications-Keeping Your Raspberry Pi Secure.md

 ```bash
 Unattended-Upgrade::Mail "your-email-address@example.com";
 ```
 ### 10. Enable Email Notifications to be sent when updates are performed.
-You can set this value to Set this value to one of: "always", "only-on-error" or "on-change":
+You can set this value to one of these: "always", "only-on-error" or "on-change":
 ```bash
 Unattended-Upgrade::MailReport "always";
 ```